 Unless you’re trying to make a fashion statement by wearing a very large polo shirt, polo shirts should have a specific fit:

-For men, they should end mid bicep and hug it, not choke it.
-If it’s either too tight or too loose it’s wrong — it has to be just right.
+For men, they should end mid-bicep and hug it, not choke it.
+If it’s either too tight or too loose, then it’s wrong — it has to be just right.
 As a general rule, you should be able to fit two or three fingers between your arm and the fabric.

 For women, the same rules apply although sleeves tend to be shorter.

 Ideally, you want a garment that reaches your hips.
-Any longer an it may look odd, any shorter and it’ll be impossible to keep it tucked in your pants.
+Any longer and it may look odd, any shorter and it’ll be impossible to keep it tucked in your pants.

 Some polos have the back part longer than the one in front, this is to prevent the shirt from untucking whenever you’re sitting down.
 These types of garments should always be tucked because the uneven lengths can look be very unflattering.

 During those casual days, a polo can be a great substitute for a shirt.
 Just make sure you pair it up with a light, unstructured jacket.
 The reason being that a regular wool, structured jacket is too ‘tough’ to combine it with a polo shirt and would ‘overwhelm’ the garment.